Make your questions required

 When a Legal question is set as Required but someone selects “I don’t accept”, they’ll see a pop-up message:

-If they try to submit the typeform, it won’t send their responses but they’ll be prompted to accept the terms and conditions.
+If they try to submit the typeform, it won’t send their responses until they answer the Legal question and any other required questions.

-If you disable the “Required” toggle button of the Legal question under the Build panel respondents will be able to submit their responses even if they answer with “I don’t accept” to the Legal question.
+If you disable the “Required” toggle for a Legal question, respondents will be able to submit their responses even if they answer "I don't accept".